yukiwith5267/yukiwith5267/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile

 I have been working on schizophrenia research using EEG and the Free Energy Principle.
 Currently, I have dropped out of the research path and am pioneering a career as an engineer.